seesharprun/AzureLogicAppsARMLab/reverse_engineer.md

-## Reverse Engineering an ARM Template From an Existing Logic App
+## Exercise: Reverse Engineering an ARM Template From an Existing Logic App